datar001/Awesome-AD-on-T2IDM/README.md

 This repository is a curated collection of research papers focused on $\textbf{Adversarial Attacks and Defenses on Text-to-Image Diffusion Models (AD-on-T2IDM)}$.

-We will keep this collection up-to-date to track the latest advancements in the field of AD-on-T2IDM.
+We will continuously update this collection to track the latest advancements in the field of AD-on-T2IDM.

 Welcome to follow and star!
 If you have any relevant materials or suggestions, please feel free to contact us (zcy@tju.edu.cn) or submit a pull request.